 Nathan Morris says ‘Edit your life frequently and ruthlessly.
 It is your masterpiece after all’.
-I reflect upon this quote now but at that time, I was bereft of its potency.
-The IT wave had seized India and exodus began from other sectors towards it.
-Even for a content with life and unamplified chap such as I, excitement of the unfamiliar was alluring.
-Went back to college to dabble in mobile communications, got emboldened, renounced mechanical engineering career and began working in the Wireless technology group of L&T Infotech.
+The IT wave had seized India and mass exodus began from other sectors towards it.
+Even for a below par intelligence, content with life and professionally unamplified chap such as I, the excitement of the new and unfamiliar was alluring.
+Went back to college to dabble in mobile communications, got emboldened, renounced mechanical engineering and began working in the Wireless technology group of L&T Infotech.
 A fall on the trampoline produced a bounce which brought me to the UK and for 6 yrs., had my fair share of successes, failures and prodigious learning.
 There was interest in technology but beneath the veneer, as I think about it now, it wasn’t a sensational passion and awe for a vocation.

 ‘The stoppered bottle does not care whose is the hand that removes the cork- all it wants is the chance to fizz.’- P.G.
 Wodehouse.
 At this stage in life, a chance to fizz took precedence for me over any precise career path led by popularity.
-I verged upon Life Coaching & Executive Coaching that outraged the living daylights out of my conforming existence.
-My new acquired life education was liberating, shattered my limiting beliefs, inner constraints and shook the lazy foundations of my ‘Being’.
-What I used to construe until then as tentatively possible, appeared to me with more certainty as I began to put my life back with more purpose and conviction.
-I founded Headstride Ltd., created the Apperceptive framework which forms the bedrock of the firm’s existence and now offer Leadership Development, Sales training and Coaching services.
-Relentless curiosity into the workings of the human mind and innumerable courses, made me grasp new conceptual skills and frameworks.
+I verged upon Life Coaching & Executive Coaching.
+My new acquired life education was liberating and shook the very lazy foundations of my ‘Being’.
+I began to put my life back with more purpose and conviction.
+I gave up the life of the dispossessed, founded Headstride Ltd., created the Apperceptive framework which forms the bedrock of the firm’s existence and now offer Leadership Development, Sales training & coaching services, areas in which I had experience and credibility but no knowledge about its psychological machinery.
+Relentless curiosity into the workings of the human mind and innumerable academic courses, made me grasp new conceptual skills and frameworks.

-While I was busy, tending and nourishing the Headstride brand, creating systems, sharpening the marketing cogs, accelerating productisation, conducting Apperceptive workshops, blogging, and the whole enchilada of entrepreneurial hoo-ha, the world of Psychotherapy opened up for me at London.
+While I was tending and nourishing the Headstride brand, creating systems, sharpening the marketing cogs, accelerating productization, conducting Apperceptive workshops, blogging, and the whole enchilada of entrepreneurial hoo-ha, the world of Psychotherapy opened up for me at London.
 Finally, the awe and extraordinariness of experience began.

-Alongside my business pursuits, I submerged myself in psychotherapy, existential philosophy, psychodynamic, humanistic and cognitive orientations and my clinical experience with clients being the most rewarding amongst them.
-I rejoiced in the aggressive isolation that UK winter afforded me to do academic work, a stark contrast from my earlier compulsions of football watching, frequent socialisation and diminishing the other in the pub with idle talk and chatter.
-My unavailability to a few friends took our relationship to the graveyard, a few mourned and moved on, a few are at the cusp of doing so as they are tired of tolerating my excuses which initially looked credible to them but now has aroused suspicion in them about my intent to ever get back with them.
+For the past 9 yrs., alongside my business pursuits, I submerged myself in psychotherapy, existential philosophy, psychodynamic and cognitive orientations and my clinical experience with clients being the most rewarding amongst them.
+I rejoiced in the aggressive isolation that UK winter afforded me to do academic work, a stark contrast from my earlier compulsions of football watching and frequent socialisation.
+My unavailability to a few friends took our relationship to the graveyard, a few mourned and moved on, a few are at the cusp of doing so as they are tired of tolerating my excuses which initially looked credible to them but now it has aroused suspicion in them about my intent to ever get back with them.
 The ones who remain, form my present circle of trusted friends and I am deeply indebted to them.

-This self-referential narrative here is not to remain prescriptive or sermonise on your time, rather the idea is to share some of my learnings with you; my early hesitations, mistakes, conformity and risk aversiveness, perhaps it may kick start your journey.
+This self-referential narrative here is not to remain prescriptive or sermonise on your time, rather the idea is to share some of my learnings, early hesitations, mistakes, and risk aversiveness with you, perhaps it may kick start your journey in a better fashion.

 So here are 5 cues: